 Coming down from Alishan village to the Chiayi High Speed Rail station by bus recently, my visiting friends and I opted to sit in the first row, largely so that we could enjoy the magnificent mountain scenery with the benefit of a windscreen.
 This left me seated behind the driver, a position from which I could see that the bus had an integrated camera system that eliminates blind spots, a reassuring observation considering we were hurtling along one of Taiwan’s infamously dangerous roads.

-Despite driving along roads flanked by a sheer drop, we arrived at the station forty minutes ahead of scheduled, such was the speed at which the bus traveled.
+Despite driving along roads flanked by a sheer drop, we arrived at the station forty minutes ahead of schedule, such was the speed at which the bus traveled.
 In fact we were able to catch our train north a whole hour earlier than expected and had extra time to get ready for dinner.
 Of course had there been an accident – which is not unheard of on Taiwan’s mountain roads – it would have been a far less amusing ride.

 As Concho Valley Transit, West Texas, discovered when they implemented an integrated fleet management system, speeding is one of the major causes of collisions when it comes to public transport – especially in rural areas.
 Drivers are familiar with routes that they cover day in day out, and this can lead to overconfidence and increased risk-taking.
 It’s a problem that many will recognize from personal experience, such as my own.
 The use of cameras on large vehicles such as buses and trucks provides better vision for drivers – undoubtedly an excellent first step, but much more can be achieved with a well-managed and intelligent Advanced Driver Assistance Systems (ADAS) system.